haribalan/CarND-Advanced-Lane-Lines/README.md

 Here's a [link to my video result](./project_video.mp4)

-The above steps and the videos shows the final result for this submission, however I plan to do further work and tuning on this code.
-Since during debugging and testing this code against the advanced/harder challenge videos, I observed that with intense color variance on the video due to road color, shadow, near by vehicle, lane paint and deeper curvers; the lane detection and fitting struggles.
+The above steps and the videos shows the final result for this submission, however I plan to do further work and tuning this code.
+Since during debugging and testing this code against the advanced/harder challenge videos, I observed that with intense color variance on the video (road color, shadows, near by vehicle, lane paint and deeper curvers), the lane detection and fitting struggles.
 This result can further be improved with fine tuning thresolding, wrapping and lane fitting.